 Soy isn’t listed among the foods that either contain yeast or “feed” yeast.
 But certain types of soy products could fall into one of the two categories.
 For example, fermented tofu or soy products that contain sugars for flavoring would be banned under the candida diet.
-Additionally, keep in mind that adding certain foods such as yogurts containing probiotic cultures and fish or nuts that are rich in omega-3 fatty acids could actually help in treating candidiasis, according to the University of Maryland Medical Center.
+Additionally, keep in mind that adding certain foods such as yogurts containing probiotic cultures and fish or nuts that are rich in omega-3 fatty acids could actually help in treating candidiasis, according to the University of Maryland Medical Center 1.
 Certain spices such as:

 Certain dietary supplements could help to support a candida diet as well.
-For example, supplements of essential fatty acids such as fish oil, probiotics such as Lactobacillus acidophilus, vitamins C and E, selenium, calcium, and B-complex vitamins can all help to support your immune system and reduce inflammation, notes the University of Maryland Medical Center.
 Caprylic acid and bee propolis may also offer antifungal actions.
 Digestive supplements such as betaine hydrochloric acid and pancreatic enzymes could help prevent candida from penetrating the small intestine, says the University of Michigan Health System.
 Talk with your physician before taking any supplements along with a candida diet.

-Taking antibiotics can worsen candidiasis, because antibiotics tend to kill the beneficial bacteria in your intestines that control candida growth, explains the University of Maryland Medical Center.
+Taking antibiotics can worsen candidiasis, because antibiotics tend to kill the beneficial bacteria in your intestines that control candida growth, explains the University of Maryland Medical Center 1.
 If you have candidiasis, limit your use of antibiotics and explore other options with your doctor whenever possible.
-Avoiding the use of birth control pills and corticosteroids may also prevent or lessen candida overgrowth in your body, notes the University of Pittsburgh Medical Center.
+Avoiding the use of birth control pills and corticosteroids may also prevent or lessen candida overgrowth in your body, notes the University of Pittsburgh Medical Center 1.
 In addition to a candida diet, conventional treatments for candidiasis typically include:

 Talk with your physician and a registered dietitian before you begin a candida diet or make any other significant dietary changes.
 Although soy doesn’t appear to promote candida growth, you might experience certain symptoms if you have an allergy to soy and soy products.
 Also, keep in mind that over-the-counter supplements can cause side effects, health risks and drug interactions, just like prescription drugs.
 Discuss these potential dangers with your doctor before taking any supplements.